tariktesfa/alx-pre_course/0x01-git/README.md

-Adding some text on the readme file
+Adding some text on the readme file.
+I am also changing the reame file.